ricecake88/ricecake88.github.io/_posts/2019-11-16-combining_devise_with_google_ominauth.markdown

 3. Enter into the following into the command to install the devise gem: <br>
     `$bundle update`

 4. Choose where you are going to set up your root page.
-You can either create a new model/migration to work in conjunction with your resource to set a page as your root.
+You can either create a new model/migration to work in conjunction with your resource to set a page as your root. <br>
+     <p>*Example:</p>
-     <p>Since this is for a new project, I decided that my root would be `pages#index`. </p>
+     <p>Since this is for a new project, I decided that my root would be `pages#index`. <br>
      <p>This required I set up `app/controllers/pagescontroller.rb` with the following content:</p>
       ```ruby
 class PagesController < ApplicationController